 The Simple Stuff

 - For education and work details see my resume.

 - I’m an introvert and an external processor.
 I enjoy diving into conversation, even with someone I just met.

 - I’d dance every time I hear music if it was socially acceptable.

 - Oh, and I have an obsession with nonbreaking spaces, commas, and citations.

 - I cringe every time someone asks me “where are you from?” because I have no idea; I’ve moved 18 times none of them count as a forever home.
 So home is with my people.
-Right now home is deep in downtown Chicago, where I walk as much as I drive and having a yard or a driveway is unheard of.

 The Deeper Stuff